iaxat/iaxat/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 News Collection and Sentiment Analysis
 - 🌱 I’m currently learning ...
-JavaScript ES6
+JavaScript ES6, SQL
 - 👯 I’m looking to collaborate on ...
 Sentiment Analysis Projects
 - 🤔 I’m looking for help with ...
 Anything that has to do with Python, JavaScript, and Database
 - 💬 Ask me about ...
 My projects